 Wednesday 3rd November 2021 - Professor Adam Grant

-The talk will be a hybrid event with Anna El-Erian hosting Adam Grant remotely.
-All Queens’ members (current and alumni) are invited to watch the livestream of the talk and ask questions on YouTube: https://www.youtube.com/watch?v=ljTdbQQ1emw&t=1136s
+The talk was a hybrid event with Anna El-Erian hosting Adam Grant remotely.
+The recording is available to view here: https://www.youtube.com/watch?v=ljTdbQQ1emw&t=1136s

 Wednesday 17th February 2021 - Dr Dambisa Moyo